mishastarrrr-ctrl/AdoDos/README.md

 - 🐳 **Docker Ready**: MMB is ready to be built and run in a Docker container.
 - 🌐 **Real-time Attack Visualization**: View your attack’s progress and statistics in real-time as it runs. 🔥
-- 🎶 **Ado-themed UI**: A cute and vibrant design with Ado's vibe to make the process more fun.
-Includes a banger song to keep you pumped! 🎧
 - 🧑‍💻 **Configurable Attack Parameters**: Easily set the attack method, packet size, duration, and packet delay via the frontend interface.
 - 🛠️ **Worker-Based Attack Handling**: The server processes attacks in separate workers for optimal performance and scalability.
 - 📊 **Live Stats**: Track the success and failure of each attack in real-time.
 See how many packets are sent and whether they succeed or fail.
-- 🖼️ **Aesthetic Design**: A visually cute interface to make your experience enjoyable. 🌸
 - 📡 **Attack Methods:**:
   - `HTTP Flood` - Send random HTTP requests
   - `HTTP Bypass` - Send HTTP requests that mimics real requests (Redirects, cookies, headers, resources...)